Updated June 19, 2023

 It sets the space adjacent borders and the content surrounding the table.
-It is similar to the tag’s cellspacing<table> attribute, except it has an optional second value.
+It is similar to the tag’s cellspacing<table> attribute but has an optional second value.
 This property works only when applied to a <table> tag.

 The border-spacing usually takes one or two length values.
-In this only one <length> value is specified then it defines for both the horizontal and vertical spacing between cells.
+In this, only one <length> value is specified then it defines both the horizontal and vertical spacing between cells.

-In this, if two <length> values are specified then the first value defines the horizontal spacing between cells (the space on either side of each cell)and the second value defines the vertical spacing between cells. (the space separating the bottom of one cell from the top of the one below it).
+If two <length> values are specified, then the first value defines the horizontal spacing between cells (the space on either side of each cell), and the second value defines the vertical spacing between cells. (the space separating the bottom of one cell from the top of the one below it).

 The caption-side property specifies the placement of a table caption.
 When applied to a table caption, this property determines whether the caption appears at the top or bottom of the table.
 A caption would normally appear at the top of the table.